mad-bax/bxvl/README.md

 ```
 Temperature cannot be converted to another unit if it has other units (like mass) within the value.

-Units cannot be converted between disparate types, although there are some exceptions.
-Liters and meters^3 is one such example.
+Units cannot be converted between disparate types, although there are some exceptions. `ml` to `mm^3` is one such example of volume to a cubed length.

 ## Constants
 There are also provided constants for easier usage.